Depression is a leading cause of disability among women in Africa.

 The World Health Organization estimates that 280 million people globally are living with depressive disorders.
-For African women – who are affected at approximately 1.5 times the rate of men – depression is a leading cause of disability.
+For African women – who are affected at nearly twice the rate of men – depression is a leading cause of disability.
 Yet, due to the lack of investment in mental health services, approximately 85% of people in low-income countries receive no treatment.
 The World Bank considers it “the greatest thief of productive economic life,” with yearly global costs of U.S. $2.5 trillion.

 What Depression Looks Like